StephenGlasby/StephenGlasby.github.io/index.md

 most (8/3)log_2(n) - 4/3 and that this bound is attained infinitely often.
 This paper and may others stem from problems he posed at the annual Research Retreat of the Center for the Mathematics of Symmetry and Computation (CMSC).
+Another result (with Giudici, Li, Verret) is remiscent of
+Legendre's formula (a.k.a.
+Polignac’s formula): given a prime p, the largest k such that p^k divides n! is (n-s)/(p-1) where s is the sum of the "digits" of the p-adic expansion of n.
+Our result bounds the number c_p(G) of composition factors or order p of a completely reducible subgroup G of GL(n,p^f).
+We show that c_p(G) <= (c_p*n-s)/(p-1) where c_p is a constant depending on p.
+Further, this result is best possible.
-He enjoys solving research problems, and especially enjoys joint research.
+Stephen enjoys solving research problems, and working jointly with other mathematicians.